csiro-auscalval/PyGamma/insar/docs/Stack.md

 ## Developer Notes ##

-For `gamma_insar` developers, the paths specified in this document are defined in the `insar.paths` modules - and must match the specifications in this document.
+For `PyGamma` developers, the paths specified in this document are defined in the `insar.paths` modules - and must match the specifications in this document.
 If either changes, the other should be updated to reflect the changes where appropriate.

 Further details on intermediate file paths and their descriptions may also be found in the `insar.paths` class docstrings.